hörbert pcb v2.0

 Amplifier

-The Class-D amplifier TLV320DAC3120 delivers its mono signal to the loudspeaker(s) and to the wired headphone interface.
-An alternative configuration with a stereo amplifier is possible, but untested.
-Stereo headphones can only be connected via Bluetooth, since the amplifier IC is a monoaural version.
+The Class-D amplifier TLV320DAC3120 delivers its mono signal to the speaker(s) and to the wired headphone interface.
+An alternative configuration with a stereo amplifier is possible but untested.

 Audio Amplifier